tbranyen/backbone.layoutmanager/README.md

 ## Release History ##

+### 0.2.1 ###

+* Made `template` optional inside of `Backbone.View`
+* Added custom cleanup function to handle the removal of any custom events
+*

 ### 0.2.0 ###

 * Major re-write to codebase that eliminated a lot of repetitive and cludgy code
 * Deprecated the need to extend `Backbone.LayoutManager.View`
 * All View `render` methods return promises and can accept a callback
 * Views now render themselves first and then resolve/trigger the callback once all the children are rendered.
 This helps with jQuery plugins.

 ### 0.1.2 ###